-Fascinated by the shared human experience across cultures, Aimee has spent much of her personal life exploring themes of belonging and connectedness, resilience amidst adversity, and the power to self-determine.
+Fascinated by the shared human experience across cultures, Aimee has spent much of her personal life exploring themes of belonging and connectedness, resilience amidst adversity, and self-determination.
 Supported by a longtime meditation practice, the rigors of parenthood ultimately caused her to seek out a dedicated self-compassion practice.

 Besides her involvement in the mindfulness community via her independent web development work, Aimee is also the co-developer of the Community for Deepening Practice (CDP) course for MSC graduates around the world who wish to deepen their self-compassion practices in community with others.
 She is also on the 2017 Program Committee for Bridging the Hearts and Minds of Youth conference as well as the creator of the Mindful Kids Kansas City Facebook page.